mattcan/GoLLRB/README.md

 GoLLRB was written by [Petar Maymounkov](http://pdos.csail.mit.edu/~petar/).

-These indexing additions were added by William MacKay.
+The indexing additions were added by William MacKay.